 \subsubsection{Wrapped Cauchy Distribution}

 The Beta prior is one of the most commonly used choices for the concentration parameter $\rho$ of the wrapped Cauchy distribution.
 The prior density on both the parameter scale and the distance scale is illustrated in \autoref{fig:compare_wc_uni_priors}.
 The behavior of the Beta prior is particularly interesting, as it exhibits different trends near the two boundaries depending on the choice of the $a$ and $b$ hyperparameters.
-The right-hand plot shows that the Beta prior can avoid overfitting issues only when $a < 0$, ensuring the density at $d = 0$ is non-zero.
+The right-hand-side plot shows that the Beta prior assigns non-zero density at $d = 0$ only when $a < 1$, so that it does not exclude the base model a priori.

-Therefore, a Beta prior with $a < 1$ is considered acceptable.
-When users have sufficient information to set an informative prior, a Beta prior with $a < 0$ is a reasonable choice, as it maintains the ability to prevent "overconfidence".
+Therefore, a Beta prior with $a < 1$ can be a suitable prior choice for $\rho$.
+When users have sufficient information to set an informative prior, a Beta prior with $a < 1$ is a reasonable choice, as it maintains the ability to prevent "overconfidence".
 However, selection of the hyperparameter $b$ significantly influences the behavior of the Beta prior.
 Thus, we should always be careful when employing this beta prior in practice.